eldipa/xoz/docs/xoz-format.md

 ## Transformations

-Currently on a rotation or scale, Xournal++ computes the final stroke's points or image and save it as is as a new stroke/image.
+Currently on a rotation or scale, Xournal++ computes the final *stroke*'s points or *image* and save it as is as a new stroke/image.

 It could be possible with the new `.xoz` format to add transformations: the strokes/images are stored without any rotation/scale applied and